 But that does not mean there is not an orthodox parallel to infer between the passages.
-If Jesus made waters that were impure pure by His purification, then wouldn’t the logic demand that Jesus made the human flesh of the Theotokos, presumably impure if we maintained the parallelism, pure by the incarnation?
-In fact, this is precisely what the disputed passage in question appears to communicate–that God purified an arguably (in some sense) impure nature:
+If Jesus made waters that were impure pure by His purification, then wouldn’t the logic demand that Jesus made the human flesh of the Theotokos, presumably impure with original sin if we maintained the parallelism, pure by the incarnation?
+In fact, this is precisely what the disputed passage in question appears to communicate–that God purified an arguably (in some sense not pertaining to the commission of sin) impure nature:

 [God] mingled Himself with an intelligent soul for my soul’s sake, purifying like by like; and in all points except sin was made man.
 Conceived by the Virgin, Luke 1:35 who first in body and soul was [pre]purified [prokathartheisa] by the Holy Ghost… (par 13)